gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	**This archive does NOT provide highest possible performance - the goal is first and foremost to provide the best vanilla-faithful experience.
 If you want the best performance - mod the game manually.
 The performance, in most cases, is still perfectly acceptable and most people shouldn't mind the slight drop in performance.**

 !!! warning "Notice"
-    This section nor the archive won't be updated until further notice due to ongoing drama between Fusion Team and Zolika, aswell as uncertainity of up-to-date information.
-My guide aims to be as unbiased as possible, trying to only provide relevant information to modding GTA IV only.
+    This section does not reflect my personal views on importance of the mods or my stance towards modders.
+I'm merely attempting to include the best and compatible, issue-free vanilla-friendly mods.

 ## Installation { data-search-exclude }

 === "1.0.8.0"
-	[:material-download-circle: Download](https://drive.google.com/file/d/1O1qD8ocbJ_fnERTvvVzyw6_bsw-k_evo/view){ .md-button .md-button--primary }  Last updated: **[21.09.2023](#changelog)**
+	[:material-download-circle: Download](https://drive.google.com/file/d/1O1qD8ocbJ_fnERTvvVzyw6_bsw-k_evo/view){ .md-button .md-button--primary }  Last updated: **[27.09.2023](#changelog)**

-	Download the archive and then simply extract the contents into your game folder (:material-folder:==GTAIV==, not :material-folder:==Grand Theft Auto IV==). ==After installation, launch :material-file-download:`GTAIVSetupUtilityWPF.exe` and go through the setup== (if it's missing, [download here](../optimization/#setup-utility)) and check [additional mods](#additional-mods).
+	Download the archive and then simply extract the contents into your game folder (:material-folder:==GTAIV==, not :material-folder:==Grand Theft Auto IV==).
+The archive already includes a downgrader, you don't need to downgrade on your own. ==After installation, launch :material-file-download:`GTAIVSetupUtilityWPF.exe` and go through the setup== (if it's missing, [download here](../optimization/#setup-utility)) and check [additional mods](#additional-mods).
 For optimal game settings, see [this page](https://gillian-guide.github.io/additional-setup/#optimal-game-settings).
-The archive already includes a downgrader, you don't need to downgrade on your own.
 	!!! warning
 		The archive must be installed on top of a clean, unmodded [:material-steam:Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) Complete Edition installation.